Honda XR 400 vs Suzuki DRZ 400 – Which is better?

 THE HONDA XR400R AIR COOLED AND AWESOME

-When Honda launched the XR400R in 1996, it joined a rich line of off-road models from the diminutive XR50 to the top of the range XR650, itself one of the longest running unchanged production models in the history of motorcycling.
+When Honda launched the XR400R in 1996, it joined a rich line of off-road models from the diminutive XR50 to the top-of-the-range XR650, itself one of the longest-running unchanged production models in the history of motorcycling.
 As such it had much to live up to, and it did it well.
-The bike was equally popular with everyone from hobby riders to pro-racers, and Honda shifted boatloads of the machine in the eight years it was in production, eventually shutting down the line in 2004.
+The bike was equally popular with everyone from hobby riders to pro racers, and Honda shifted boatloads of the machine in the eight years it was in production, eventually shutting down the line in 2004.

 So let’s breakdown what exactly makes the Honda tick.
 At its heart is a 397cc single overhead cam, four valve air-cooled four-stroke engine.
 It’s kick-start only, which reduces the weight of the engine, but on the odd occasions it won’t fire up, you’d probably trade all of that weight and more for an e-start.